 Who is Gary Calvert?
 The title kind of says it all… but not quite.
 I suppose you could include recreational gold miner, semi-pro poker player, and beer connoisseur in the list as well.
 But on with the pertinent facts…

 I have authored several ebooks and articles over the years.
-I have had articles published in newspapers and magazines as well as numerous blogs and websites across the internet.
-You can find some of my eBook titles on Amazon today and will soon have other books listed there (available both electronically and in print form), as well.
+I have had articles published in newspapers and magazines as well as on numerous blogs and websites across the internet.
+You may be able to find some of my eBook titles on Amazon today and will soon have other books listed there (available both electronically and in print form), as well.

 I grew up in the home of an entrepreneur, so it was instilled in me at an early age that I should run my own business and not rely on the employment of someone else.

 I started my first business when I was ten years old.
 We lived in a rural area, but the few neighbors we did have had kids near my age.
 I would repair and customize their bicycles for them.
 I did not make a ton of money, but an extra hundred dollars or so a month was pretty good for a child my age in 1974.

 Since that time, I have started numerous businesses both online and offline.
 I have personally developed a computer company that generated two million dollars in sales, in only its second year in business.
 I sold that company nearly twelve years ago and have since been working primarily online.